Finnish Football Hall of Fame

-Finnish Football Hall of Fame is an honorary gallery which was established in 1993, and is located in the Football Museum of Finland (Suomen Jalkapallomuseo) in Valkeakoski.
+The Finnish Football Hall of Fame is an honorary gallery which was established in 1993, and is located in the Football Museum of Finland (Suomen Jalkapallomuseo) in Valkeakoski.
 Players, coaches, referees or other persons that are merited in developing the Finnish football are eligible to be named in the gallery.

 The inductions are decided by a certain committee.
 The committee consists of representatives of the Football Association of Finland, Sports Museum of Finland, Football Museum of Finland and Pallo-Kopla, the association of Finnish sports journalists.
 A player is eligible to be named in the gallery after three years have passed since their playing career ended.

 Inductees

 Former national team player Arto Tolsa was selected in 1993.

 Juhani Peltonen was selected in 1994.
 Peltonen was the first Finnish player in Bundesliga.

 Former national team player Laura Österberg Kalmari was selected in 2014.

 Jari Litmanen was selected in 2015.

 Sami Hyypiä was selected in 2015.

 Pertti Alaja, the former President of the Finland FA, was posthumously named in 2017.

 Former national team manager Antti Muurinen was named in 2019.

 Former player and manager Keith Armstrong was named in 2023.